AVC2-UESTC/WiFiTAD/README.md

 - jiblib
 - pyyaml

+use this command to install pytorch 1.9.1 : `pip install torch==1.9.1+cu111 torchvision==0.10.1+cu111 torchaudio==0.9.1 -f https://download.pytorch.org/whl/torch_stable.html`

 ### Setup

-use this command to install pytorch 1.9.1 : `pip install torch==1.9.1+cu111 torchvision==0.10.1+cu111 torchaudio==0.9.1 -f https://download.pytorch.org/whl/torch_stable.html`
-use this command to build the project package manager: `python3 setup.py develop`
+use this command in terminal to build the project package manager: `python3 setup.py develop`

 ### Training and Tnference
 you can run the TALFi in terminal by: `bash TALFi/utils/TALFi.sh 0,1,2,3`